IF Frisk Asker

 Idrettsforeningen Frisk Asker is a Norwegian sports club from Asker, Akershus.
 It has sections for association football and ice hockey.
 It also used to play bandy.

 Ice hockey

 The men's ice hockey team are one of Norway's leading teams.
-Their home arena is Askerhallen.
+Their home arena is Varner Arena.
 They have won three championships.

 Football

 The football section has struggled in the later years.
 The women's section has cooperated with Bødalen IF and Vollen UL to form a team called Amasone Asker FK, established on 8 March 2009.
 The club does not currently field a men's team.